-- Develop and use a machine learning hygiene checklist, e.g.: Level of Rigor for Artificial Intelligence Development[16] Principles for The Security Of Machine Learning[15] - Treat ML security like cyber security: do end-to-end analysis, risk assessments, consider supply chain, etc. - Write down an adversary model; use 1% of your initial budget on this. - Know about "differential privacy"[10].
+- Develop and use a machine learning hygiene checklist - e.g.: Level of Rigor for Artificial Intelligence Development[16] or Principles for The Security Of Machine Learning[15] - Treat ML security like cyber security: do end-to-end analysis, risk assessments, consider supply chain, etc. - Write down an adversary model. - Know about "differential privacy"[10].
 Use it, if you can. - Insist on training data and white box access to supplied machine learning systems. - Then inspect those systems.
-(Good luck; tools are scarce.) - Expose no more model information than necessary.
-Think carefully about emitting anything more than a classification.
+(Good luck; tools are scarce.) - Expose no more model information than necessary. - Think carefully about emitting anything more than a classification.
 Be cautious about providing explainability tools.